sferrini/Arduino/README.md

-Progetti Arduino
+Arduino Project
 =======

-Quà posterò alcuni miei progetti con Arduino.
+Here I will post some of my projects with Arduino.